 We have hundreds of mnemonic devices (memory tools) in an easily searchable collection.
 The mnemonics on this site are categorized, feel free to browse through them.

 Or find the information that you need by using the search form on the right.

 Mnemonic devices: We all use them!

-We know that you have some of your own.
+We know that you probably have memory devices of your own.

-This site is a project by Pjotr Wiese.
-He’s also the webmaster of a dutch version of this site.
+There’s also a dutch version of this site.